Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 The basic components of HTML are:

-• Tags: HTML tags are used to define different elements of a web page, such as headings, paragraphs, images, links, and more.
+• Tags: HTML tags define different elements of a web page, such as headings, paragraphs, images, links, and more.

-• Attributes: Attributes provide additional information about an HTML element, such as the source of an image or the link of a hyperlink.
+• Attributes: Attributes add more information about an HTML element, such as the source of an image or the link of a hyperlink.

 • Text content: Text content refers to the words and sentences that make up the visible content of a web page.